 IMPORTANT DATES

-• Late January: February 2025: JFRE’s Allocations Committee reviews proposals
+• Late January/February 2026: JFRE’s Allocations Committee reviews proposals

-• September 2025: JFRE award recipients will receive the first half of their awarded amount at the beginning of the fiscal year, pending approval of all required compliance documentation.
-Grantees must submit a project report in order to receive the second and final disbursement.
-The report will include, but is not limited to, pictures, invoices, and receipts associated with the project.
+• September 2026: JFRE award recipients will receive the first half of their awarded amount at the beginning of the fiscal year, pending approval of all required compliance documentation.
+Grantees must submit a project report to receive the second and final disbursement.
+The report will include, but is not limited to, pictures, invoices and receipts associated with the project.

 FUNDING CONSIDERATIONS